dizziedbliss/dizziedbliss/README.md

 - 👋 Hi, I’m Max!!
-- 👀 I’m interested in Programming, Fun-facts, Tech, and obviously Anime.
+- 👀 I’m interested in Programming, Fun-facts, and Tech.
 - 🌱 I’m currently learning Programming in Python and Java
 - 💞️ I’m looking to collaborate on a few projects, so that I can learn and improve myself more in the programming field.
-- 📫 How to reach me: on my email, for sure : )
+- 📫 How to reach me: How about discord?